opalmedapps/docs/docs/architecture.md

 # Architecture

-Opal is a solution aimed at providing patients and their caregivers access to the patient's medical data.
+Opal is a solution aimed at providing patients and their caregivers[^1] access to the patient's medical data.
 Opal provides two main parts to achieve this goal:

 1. A patient/caregiver-facing part to give them access to the medical data.